MicrosoftTranslator/DocumentTranslation/docs/index.md

-The configuration settings are stored in the file appsettings.json, in the user's roaming app settings folder, typically C:\Users\<Username>\AppData\Roaming\Document Translation You may edit the file by hand, using the editor of your choice.
+The configuration settings are stored in the file appsettings.json, in the user's roaming app settings folder, typically C:\Users\<Username>\AppData\Roaming\Document Translation You may edit the file by hand, using a text editor of your choice.

 You can inspect the settings using the following commands: